-As part of the indicative proposal, an area of informal play (225M2) and public open space (3945m2) to the outer periphery of the site.
-As a result of Parish Council objection to the original scheme, the Applicant has also sought to indicate 375 m2 of allotments to the rear of existing dwellings in Maple Close.
+As part of the indicative proposal, an area of informal play (225sqm) and public open space (circa 3945sqm) to the outer periphery of the site.
+As a result of Parish Council objection to the original scheme, the applicant has also sought to indicate allotments to the rear of existing dwellings in Maple Close.

-The Greenspace Officer is of the view that the proposed allotments could be broken down into 6 small plots of approximately 60 m2 each.
+The Greenspace Officer was of the view in the previous application (now at appeal) that the proposed allotments could be broken down into 6 small plots of approximately 60sqm each.
 It would be better for the allotments to be placed away from existing residential boundaries in the POS located in the South allowing for 6 parking spaces.
 This would safeguard the amenity of existing occupiers adjoining.
 This could be achieved by condition.

 Soil samples should be tested for contamination at the proposed location and drainage should be installed if the area is wet.
-One of the parking spaces would be for 'drop off's' for example for a delivery of compost, soil improvers etc. The site should be marked out, securely fenced and gated, have at least a central hoggin type path for access.
+One of the parking spaces would be for 'drop offs' for example for a delivery of compost, soil improvers etc. The site should be marked out, securely fenced and gated, have at least a central hoggin type path for access.
 If securely fenced then a water supply should be provided along with appropriate accommodation for tools.
 As this is an indicate layout only it is considered that these concerns could be addressed by condition.

-As such, and secured via legal agreement to ensure that the onsite POS and Allotments are suitably maintain and managed via a private residents management agreement, it is considered that the proposal would be in compliance with Local Plan Policy GR22.
+As such, and secured via legal agreement to ensure that the onsite POS and allotments are suitably maintained and managed via a private residents management agreement, it is considered that the proposal would be in compliance with Local Plan Policy GR22.